RDorville/EP1000/09_3DPrinting.md

  </figure></a>
 <div  class="infotext" markdown="1">
 **Infill Percentage**
-* Controls the amount of fill in the internal cavities
+* Controls the amount of fill in the internal cavities.
-* Higher infills give more strength
+* Higher infills give more strength.
-* Higher infills take longer time to print
+* Higher infills take longer time to print.
-* You can select different infill patterns
+* You can select different infill patterns.
-* Typical infills 10~18%</li>
+* Typical infills 10~18%.
  </div>
  <div class="infoclr"></div>
 </section> <!--End of Section.info-->